sgfrdgrln/school-activity/README.md

-The codes written serves as my practice, feel free to use it. :D
+The codes I've written serves as my practice during my college years.
+Feel free to reuse it. :D